KulaKrzysztof/GSM-GPRS-A6-Module---Python/README.md

 * text file with key (token) to HTML form,

 This script is checking which user ran their.
 If this script will by execute by apache (www-data user) -> return will be of html form.
 After completed the form, data will save in sqlite3 database.
 If you run script by other user - will be established connection with sqlite3 database.
 Now with 30 seconds timeout will be downloaded messages from database and will send.

+### Testing
+This Was tested on Orange Pi Zero and Banana Pi M1